Target365/RCS/USERGUIDE.md

   * RICHCARD_STANDALONE
   * RICHCARD_CAROUSEL

-### Get a sent Message
+### Get a Message
+Retrieve a sent or incoming RCS message.

+When sending an RCS message the url for retrieving the message is returned in the "Location" header.

 This example retrieves a sent RCS message, typically for checking it's status.
-When sending an RCS message the url for retrieving the message is returned in the "Location" header.
+The status can also be [received via webhooks](#receiving-webhook)

 #### Request
 ```